 After the procedure, Dr. Feinerman personally calls his patients to ensure they are doing well and to address any questions.
 During your actual in-person post-op visit, Dr. Feinerman will perform a final examination to ensure recovery is complete.

-Anyone over the age of eighteen who has not had a significant change in vision and can see clearly with contact lenses or glasses may be a good candidate for LASIK.
+Anyone over the age of eighteen who has not had a significant change in vision over the past 6 months and can see clearly with contact lenses or glasses may be a good candidate for LASIK or one of our other vision correction procedures.
 Take our LASIK candidacy test to find out more.

 Ordering contact lenses and glasses on regularly can get expensive.
 Use our savings calculator to estimate how LASIK can save you money over your lifetime.
 If you’re interested in financing options, click here.